from typing import Optional, Tuple

 """

-Models soil temperature on a particular day of the year
+Models soil temperature at a set of depths on a particular day of the year

 Args:

-max_depth: The maximum depth in centimeters to model the soil temperature
+max_depth: The maximum depth to model the soil temperature. (m)

-Nz: The number of interpolated depths to caluculate soil temperature at
+num_depths: The number of depths to caluculate soil temperature at.
+(None)

 Returns: